Chair: TBA, Foreign Languages and Literatures

 The Final Comprehensive Exercise consists of the oral defense of the thesis.
 Prior to the defense of the thesis, students will be asked to prepare presentations on a significant text in German literature and an important scholarly analysis of German culture, chosen by the faculty.
 During this oral examination, students also will be asked to discuss these texts as well as their own thesis.
 In the course of the examination, students will need to demonstrate a broad knowledge of German literature, history, and culture.

-The minor in German Studies will consist of 20 credits: 12 credits in German at the 300 level or above; at least four of which must be from a course numbered higher than 306 and taken at Whitman College; eight additional credits in German at the 200 level or above or in an approved course in German studies at the 200 level or above; no independent studies count toward the minor.
+The German Studies minor: A minimum of 20 credits: 12 credits in German at the 300 level or above; at least four of which must be from a course taught in German at Whitman at the 400 level; eight additional credits in German at the 200 level or above or in an approved course in German studies at the 200 level or above; no independent studies count toward the minor.
 Courses that count for other majors may be used for the minor.

 Note: Courses taken P-D-F prior to the declaration of a language major or minor will satisfy course and credit requirements for the major or minor.
 Courses taken P-D-F may not be used to satisfy course and credit requirements for the major or minor after the major or minor has been declared.